 In the event of a dispute regarding a membership application, a members’ meeting shall issue a ruling.

-Entitled to vote are full members of FÍA as provided for in Article 3 and who have been granted the approval of the Board of FÍA in accordance with Article 4 of these statutes.
+Entitled to vote at a general meeting and at the annual general meeting are full members of FÍA as provided for in Article 3 and who have been granted the approval of the Board of FÍA in accordance with Article 4 of these statutes.
 A member undergoing termination of employment retains the entitlement to vote if he has paid the membership fee for at least one month over the past six months.

 An associate member of FÍA is: